etesami/Programming-CPP/README.md

     // Custom copy assignment operator for deep copy DeepCopy& operator=(const DeepCopy& other) {
+        // &other returns the address of passed value
-        if (this != &other) {
+        // other is just an alias to the passed parameter if (this != &other) {
+            delete data; // Free the existing resource
+            // other.data is a pointer
-            delete data; // Free the existing resource data = new int(*other.data); // Perform deep copy }
+            // *other.data is the actual int value data = new int(*other.data); // Perform deep copy
+        }
         return *this;